Second moment of the light-cone Siegel transform and applications: Introduction

 \end{Thm}

 Next, following the strategy outlined in \cite{KelmerYu2020} we can also apply the moment formulas to study the value distribution of random functions at the discrete set $\cL_Q$.
 As explained in \cite{KelmerYu2020}, such results follow from a second moment formula together with effective volume estimates for the functions under consideration.
-We will prove such volume estimates for both linear and quadratic forms (see \propref{p:volLinOmega} and \propref{p:volFinI}), and thus proving the desired quantitative results concerning the value distributions of these functions.
-We first state our results for linear forms. \begin{Thm} Assume $n\geq 3$ and $c_Q=0$.
+We will prove such volume estimates for both linear and quadratic forms (see \propref{p:volLinOmega} and \propref{p:volFinI}), and thus proving the desired quantitative results concerning the value distribution of these functions. \comm{We note that although both results follow from the same strategy, the volume estimates for quadratic forms are much more involved and require extra assumptions; we thus state these results separately.} We first state our result for a linear form, \comm{or rather several linear forms simultaneously}. \begin{Thm} Assume \comm{$n\geq 2$} and $c_Q=0$.
 Let $m<n$ be a positive integer and let $\{\Omega_T\}_{T>1}\subseteq \R^m$ be a decreasing family of bounded measurable sets with $\vol(\Omega_T)=T^{-a}$ for some $0<a<n-m$.
-Then there is some $\nu>0$ such that for almost every linear map $L:\R^{n+2}\to \R^m$ with $Q|_{\ker{L}}$ indefinite we have that for all sufficiently large $T$
+Then there is some $\nu>0$ such that for almost every linear map $L:\R^{n+2}\to \R^m$ with $Q|_{\ker{L}}$ indefinite\comm{,} for all sufficiently large $T$